Foroozani/ParallelwithPython3.x/README.md

 ```python
 my_var = ‘hello’
 ```
-The variable` my_var` is purely a reference to a string object with value hello.
+The variable` my_var` is purely a reference to a string object with value "hello".
 No type is “attached” to `my_var`.

 ```python
 my_var = 10